oMelonz/oMelonz/README.md

 # 👋 Hey There!

-I am a passionate website developer and programmer who uses HTML, CSS and JavaScript.
-I am working to go onto Fiverr or other businesses to earn money.
-If you by any chance like by content, please leave me a star!
+I am Melonz, a passionate website developer and programmer who uses HTML, CSS and JavaScript.
+I am usually friendly to talk to.
+Currently working to go onto Fiverr or other businesses to earn money.
+If you like my content, please leave me a star!
 Thank you.

+Have any questions? the contacts are below!

 ### ⌚ What I am currently doing